Is the Cost of Coin Grading from NGC & PCGS Worth the Expense?

 Other type coins that may be NGC or PCGS certification candidates include older coins, such as those produced in the mid-1800’s or earlier, obsolete coinage, and/or silver dollars produced prior to 1873.
 Depending on the year and condition, they may benefit from being professionally graded.
 Even though some of these coins aren’t necessarily rare, at least according to their original mintage numbers, many were melted down in 1918 in response to the passage of the Pittman Act and can be somewhat scarce.
 Furthermore, many were heavily circulated and lack the fine details of a quality coin.

 Rare or Key Date Coins

-If you’ve studied the guidelines in this article and believe that you have good candidates to submit to NGC or PCGS, we recommend that you first inspect the coins to determine if they’ve been altered or have evidence of damage.
-We wrote an article a few years ago on factors that affect the value of silver dollars, which can apply to just about any coin.
-Other issues not specifically addressed in our previous article include environmental damage from improperly stored coins, PVC damage, which is caused from a chemical breakdown in the plastic coin holder, and damage from coins being used as jewelry, such as edge scratches and dents from prongs.
-We recommend that you closely inspect your coins (front and back) with a triplet loupe to determine if your coin has any of the issues noted above or in our previous article.
-Coins that have damage or have been altered will usually be accessed a qualifier and a detail rating as opposed to an actual grade.
+If you’ve studied the guidelines in this article and believe that you have potential candidates to submit to NGC or PCGS, we recommend you first inspect the coins to determine if they’ve been altered or have evidence of damage such as spots, toning, or excessive wear and tear.
+We also wrote an article a few years ago listing factors that affect the value of silver dollars, which can apply to just about any coin.